Trump and California go to war over clean cars

-WASHINGTON (Reuters) - U.S. President Donald Trump the state of California went to war on Wednesday over who should set the standards in the United States for vehicle emissions and electric cars, foreshadowing a legal battle over environmental policy issues that will affect the auto industry and consumers.
+WASHINGTON (Reuters) - U.S. President Donald Trump and the state of California went to war on Wednesday over who should set the standards in the United States for vehicle emissions and electric cars, foreshadowing a legal battle over environmental policy issues that will affect the auto industry and consumers.

 In a morning flurry of tweets, Trump confirmed he will revoke California’s authority to require automakers to build cleaner vehicles than federal requirements demand.